 Gardens open to the Public in Offaly

 Birr Castle Gardens, Birr Town.
-These gardens have a rich history attached to them.
-They were originally landscaped around the lake in the 18th century by Sir William Parsons, and over the generations of the Parsons family the Demesne has increased in beauty and interest.
+These gardens have a rich history.
+They were originally landscaped in the 18th century by Sir William Parsons, and over the generations the Parsons family have added to the the Demesne and increased its beauty and interest.
 It now has plant material collected and subscribed for by 3 generations of the Earls of Rosse, as well as some of the most famous plant hunters past and present.
 It was the first garden in Ireland to receive specimens of Metasequoia glyptostroboides (Dawn Redwood) after its discovery in China in 1945.
 The garden comes alive in spring with spring flowering bulbs and a vast Magnolia collection.
 For further details see Birr Castle Gardens and opening hours.

 Bellefield Gardens near Shinrone 'The walled gardens are built of local Tipperary sandstone with brick along the south-west facing warm wall.
 No sign of the original glasshouse remained so an old style Victorian glasshouse, using salvaged materials was constructed in 2008.
 A fantastical folly surrounded by a fernery was built in 2007 and it forms the focal point of the garden.
 The garden is my passion.
 My favourites, such as snowdrops (over 100 varieties), old daffodils, French roses, peonies and irises are planted in abundance.'
 Angela Jupe.
 For full details and occasional events see www.angelajupe.ie